tobek/headsoak/notes.md

 - remove all instances of `alert()` and replace with some single modal function. on chrome and FF at least, alert windows begin with "The page at https://megnut.s3.amazonaws.com says:"
 - implement sort by query match strength
 - investigate if property name length matters in firebase - if so, have some automated minifier two-way dictionary to convert prop names - nice github plugin maybe
-- esc should leave and blur new tag input
-- highlight matched query in search results
 - dbg time for lunr search
 - autocomplete tags
 - hover over clock show creation and mod times, also mention history? pencil icon to edit creation date?